arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureAD/HOL.md

 1. Open the **IdentityConfig.cs** file located in the **App_Start** folder.

-1. Your application accepts tokens coming from your Windows Azure AD tenant of choice.
-It is a common security practice to regularly renew cryptographic keys, and Windows Azure AD signing keys are no exception: at fixed time intervals the old keys will be retired, and new ones will take their place in the issuer's signing logic and in your tenant's metadata document.
+1. Your application accepts tokens coming from your Microsoft Azure AD tenant of choice.
+It is a common security practice to regularly renew cryptographic keys, and Microsoft Azure AD signing keys are no exception: at fixed time intervals the old keys will be retired, and new ones will take their place in the issuer's signing logic and in your tenant's metadata document.
 The **RefreshValidationSettings** method called in the **ConfigureIdentity** method saves the validation keys in a database by calling the **RefreshKeys** method of the **DatabaseIssuerNameRegistry** class.

 	<!-- mark:3,19-20 -->
 	````C#